BdEINSALyon/mysqlbackup/README.md

-# PGBackup
+# MySQLBackup

-Backup script written in Python to dump a postgres database and upload it to a FTP
+Backup script written in Python to dump a mysql database and upload it to a FTP

 ## Usage